Zjax

 How Actions work

-Naturally, an Action function may contain any valid Javascript.
+handler method may contain any valid Javascript.
 Vanilla JS is very powerful these days allowing for full access to DOM manipulation without the need for any JQuery-like library.
-But Zjax does give us a couple of handy tools anyway just to make life a bit easier.
+But Zjax does actually give us a very handy tool anyway just to make life a bit easier.

 Adding event listeners with z-action